Learner Driver Rules

 The provisional licence

-You can apply for a provisional driving licence when you’re 15 years and 9 months old, and begin driving from your 17th birthday.
-If you receive the mobility component of Personal Independence Payment (PIP) you can begin driving at 16.
-A provisional licence enables you to drive everywhere, except on motorways, as long as you’re supervised by a suitable person (see ‘Who can supervise learner driver’) and you display ‘L’ plates on the vehicle you’re driving.
+You need a provisional driving licence for Great Britain or Northern Ireland before you can start learning to drive.
+This licence enables you drive on most UK roads, except motorways, as long as you’re supervised by a suitable person and display ‘L’ plates on the vehicle you’re driving.

 Learner plates